RC flying FAQ (on getting started)

 Usually yes, but it's not always mandatory.

-Many model airplane clubs require that you carry a good third-party liability policy, and this kind of insurance nearly always comes with membership of national rc flying governing bodies, if not included in the club membership itself.
+Most model airplane clubs require that you have a good third-party liability policy, and this kind of insurance generally comes with membership of national rc flying governing bodies, if not included in the club membership itself.

-An rc model airplane - particularly gas powered - can cause a lot of damage to people and property, even death, (but fortunately that's very rare ) so check local flying requirements before you fly.
+An rc model airplane can potentially cause serious damage to people and property, even death, (but fortunately that's very rare ) so check local flying requirements before you fly.
+Don't underestimate the importance of insurance, particularly when flying in a public area.

-In radio control, 'channel' has two meanings; one refers to the number of channels that a model has, for example, a 2 channel airplane has control to, say, motor and rudder while a 3 channel model has control to motor, rudder and elevator etc. The other refers to the frequency channel that your rc system operates on.
-Have a look at the rc frequencies page for more info on this second meaning.
+In radio control, 'channel' has two meanings; one refers to the number of channels that a model has; for example, a 2-channel airplane has control to, say, motor and rudder while a 3-channel plane has control to motor, rudder and elevator etc. The other refers to the frequency channel that your rc system operates on.
+Have a look at the rc frequencies page for more info on this second meaning, although this meaning is becoming less important as 2.4GHz radio systems replace the traditional MHz ones.

 This really comes down to personal preferences.

-Most people know whether they want to fly a conventional airplane or a helicopter, it's usually a question of whether to start with a glider, electric or gas powered one.
+Most people know whether they want to fly a conventional airplane or a helicopter, or both, so it's usually a question of whether to start with a glider or powered model.
 Obviously gliding helicopters are few and far between, so let's just talk about planes for the minute.

-An rc glider is a good aircraft to learn on but limits you to where you can fly; either you need access to a hilltop or cliff, or you need to find an area big enough to make a bungee launch or an area rich in thermal activity (and I don't mean lots of volcanoes...).
-Powered gliders, however, are a better option and give you the best of both worlds.
+An rc glider is a good aircraft to learn on but you need to understand about launching rc gliders to be able to fly one.
+RC powered gliders, however, are a better option and give you the best of both worlds.

-Flying an rc glider is easy and can be self taught if the glider is a basic high wing 2 channel type, so therefore is a very good introduction to rc flying.
+Flying an rc glider is relatively easy and can be self-taught if the glider is a basic high wing 2-channel type, so therefore is a very good introduction to rc flying.
 Of course, you may just want to fly something non-powered.

-Radio control gas powered airplanes are usually what people head for and account for the largest sector of the hobby.
-Bear in mind the amount of field equipment you will need; fuel, fuel pump, tool set, starter battery, glow plug battery, spare glow plugs etc. etc., although in your early days any fellow flyer will be able to help you out if flying at a club.
+Radio control internal combustion (IC) powered airplanes traditionally made up the largest sector of the hobby, but electric power (EP) has become hugely popular.
+With an IC powered plane, do bear in mind the amount of field equipment you will need; fuel, fuel pump, tool set, starter battery, glow plug battery, spare glow plugs etc. etc., although in your early days you should be able to borrow some of these things if flying at a club.

-Electric rc airplanes have surged in popularity recently and have introduced thousands of people to the hobby.
-They eliminate the need to carry lots of accessories, and because of their quietness and slower flying speeds can be flown in public places such as school yards and parks - providing that flying an rc model airplane is permitted in the first place, of course.
+Electric rc airplanes have surged in popularity in recent years and have introduced thousands of people to the hobby.
+They eliminate the need to carry lots of accessories, and because of their quietness can be flown in public places such as school yards and parks - providing that flying an rc model airplane is permitted in the first place, of course.

-Electric rc airplanes make the best introduction to powered radio control flight.
+Electric rc airplanes make the best introduction to powered radio control flight, and they cost less too.
+Learn more about IC vs. EP.

 Conventional (single rotor) electric rc helicopters aren't as easy to fly as a plane, but in a way are more rewarding and many have the added advantage of being able to be flown indoors.
 The much more stable coaxial rc helicopters (dual rotor) are really suited to beginners and the good ones can be flown pretty much straight out the box.

-Many of today's electric helicopters are very stable and a lot more straightforward than their larger gas powered cousins; indeed, the majority of RTF electric helicopters have been designed with the complete newcomer in mind, and improved flight stability has been high on the manufacturer's list of design features.
+Many of today's electric rc helicopters are very stable and a lot more straightforward than their larger IC powered cousins; indeed, the majority of RTF electric helicopters have been designed with the complete newcomer in mind, and improved flight stability has been high on the manufacturer's list of design features.

-Gas rc helicopters are a step or three up from electric helis and require a completely different budget and mentality.
-Self-teaching isn't really recommended, although I do know more than one person who has successfully taught themselves to fly a gas rc helicopter to a high standard.
+IC rc helicopters are a step or three up from electric helis and require a completely different budget and mentality.
+Self-teaching isn't really recommended, although I do know more than one person who has successfully taught themselves to fly such a helicopter to a high standard.

-Having said that, a local instructor and the investment of an rc flight simulator are more or less essential for first-time gas helicopter wannabes.
+Having said that, a local instructor and the investment of an rc flight simulator are more or less essential for first-time IC helicopter wannabees.

 "So what makes a good first model airplane?"

-For your first model, don't rush out and buy a scale model Fokker Triplane - save that for your more experienced days later on.
+For your first plane, don't rush out and buy a scale model Fokker Triplane or a Stealth Fighter - save that for your more experienced days later on.

 The classic 'trainer' design that you should buy will have high wing, flat or semi-symmetrical wing section and noticeable dihedral, all adding up to good stability in the air.
-You can see some suitable trainers here for electric and here for gas.
+You can see some suitable trainers on this page.

-"Do I buy a plan, a kit or a Ready To Fly model?"
+"Do I buy a plan, a kit or a Ready To Fly aircraft?"

 For a beginner, buying an RTF (Ready To Fly) or ARF (Almost Ready To Fly) airplane is the best option, as they will enable you to be flying in the quickest possible time and they don't require much model building knowledge.